SagarChhabriya/Python-Bootcamp/08-module-08-tuples/session-8.0.md

 ## 8.1 Introduction to Tuples
 Tuples are immutable sequences in Python.
 They are used to store a collection of items that should not be changed after creation.
 Since tuples are immutable, they offer benefits like performance optimization and protection from accidental modification.
+Tuples also allow duplicates.

 - **Characteristics of Tuples**:
   - Immutable: Once created, the elements of a tuple cannot be modified, added, or removed.